 Show the rename file dialog: The file name can be renamed according to this item.
-When this item is checked, Rename X a Rename dialog will pop up after choosing File>Quick Save command or click the Quick Save icon in the test-0003 toolbar.
+When this item is checked, a Rename dialog will pop up after choosing File>Quick Save command or click the Quick Save icon 🌠 on the toolbar.
 The new name can be specified again according to the requirement.
-Don't show the rename dialog later OK Cancel